adamedx/autographps/ROADMAP.md

 * Format-GraphItem
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset
 * Use odata context
-* New command features:
-  * New-GraphItem, Get-GraphItem, Get-GraphChildItem, Set-GraphItem, Remove-GraphItem WithRelationshipFrom
 * Rename GraphObject to GraphItem
-* Use relationship terminology rather than navigationproperty
 * Get-GraphToken should show current token scopes
 * Experiment with Format-GraphItem and color
 * Add autocomplete from last items